Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/adapting_code.rst

 The :program:`en_edris9` model was trained on a balanced set of data covering the whole of national prescribing information.
 This makes the model a good "all rounder" when it comes to performance.
 If you are interested in a specific subset of drugs or conditions, you should be able to boost performance by further training the model on this subset of data.
-To do this, follow instructions in the TrainingModel_ section, taking care to:
+To do this, follow instructions in the :ref:`Training a model` section, taking care to:

 1. Create training data for the types of dose instruction you are interested in
 1. Install the :program:`en_edris9` model (if you don't have access you can use :program:`en_core_med7_lg`, obtained following the instructions `here <https://github.com/kormilitzin/med7>`_)